niebert/JSON3D4Aframe/README.md

 * Windows (install python): `python -m http.server 8000`
 * Check Aframe scene with: `http://localhost:8000`

+## See also
+* [HuginSample](https://www.github.com/niebert/HuginSample) - for examples to create your own 360-degree equirectangular images for sky-tag in Aframe.
+* [AR-Examples](https://www.github.com/niebert/AR-Examples) - Fork of [Lee Stemkoskis](https://github.com/stemkoski) repositories for AR.js and three.js examples

 ## Acknowledgement
 Special thanks to the following individual developers and teams of OpenSource JavaScript projects:
 * [AFrame](https://aframe.io) is the WebVR framework that renders the geometric primitives on HTML canvas handles the 3D operations in the space for the defined 3D elements in the `Aframe` scene.